Jax Jones

+Early life and influences

-Jax grew up in a multi-ethnic household and was exposed to a wealth of influences.
-His father is Turkish and gave him the name Timucin.
-His mother is Chinese-Malaysian.
-After his Nigerian stepfather introduced him to afrobeat via Fela Kuti and rap with a tape of a Notorious B.I.G. album, Jax listened to hip hop, R&B, gospel and traditional African music.
-His Malaysian mother was into music ranging from Kylie Minogue to Luther Vandross and also influenced him.
-Producers like The Neptunes, Timbaland and Rodney Jerkins shaped his musical horizons and his fascination with the anatomy of a rhythm section.
+Jones was born on 25 July 1987 in London to a Turkish father and a Chinese-Malaysian mother.
+His father gave him the name Timucin.
+After his Nigerian stepfather introduced him to afrobeat via Fela Kuti, and rap with a tape of a Notorious B.I.G. album, Jax listened to hip hop, R&B, gospel, and traditional African music.
+His mother liked music ranging from Kylie Minogue to Luther Vandross, which also influenced him.
+Producers like the Neptunes, Timbaland, and Rodney Jerkins shaped his musical horizons and his fascination with the anatomy of a rhythm section.
 Having initially studied classical guitar from a young age, Jax took up beat-making at 15 after discovering Cubase on his friend's Atari.

-On 18 September 2020, Jax announced on his Instagram that his wife had given birth to their daughter, Lawana, and on 19 March 2023, Jax revealed that he had become a father for the second time with the birth of his second daughter Ariyah.

-Music career

-Early beginnings
+Career

+Beginnings

-Performing at open mic clubs around London, Jax eventually came together with Ripperman, a grime producer from Mitcham, at Brixton's Raw Materials Studio, and worked on releases for Big Narstie and Roadside Gs, among others in the scene.
-His parents encouraged him to go to university at 18.
+Performing at open mic clubs around London, Jax met Ripperman, a grime producer from Mitcham, at Brixton's Raw Materials Studio and worked on releases for Big Narstie and Roadside Gs, among others in the scene.
+His parents encouraged him to attend university at 18.
 Opting to stay closer to Raw Materials, he declined an interview at the University of Oxford to attend Brunel University in Uxbridge.
 Despite a two-hour trip, Jax went from lectures to the studio daily to work on his craft, posting beats regularly on Myspace.
-After graduation, Jax rented a studio in Sydenham after not being allowed back in the family home, bought a Mac tower from Gumtree and worked daily to hone his craft.
+After graduation, he rented a studio in Sydenham after not being allowed back in the family home, bought a Mac tower from Gumtree, and worked daily to hone his craft.

 2014: Breakthrough

-After meeting Duke Dumont, he developed an interest in house music and together they co-wrote and produced "I Got U", "Won't Look Back" and "Ocean Drive".
-Jones features on the single "I Got U", the song peaked at number one on the UK Singles Chart in March 2014, leading to his breakthrough as an artist.
+After meeting Duke Dumont, he developed an interest in house music; they co-wrote and produced "I Got U", "Won't Look Back" and "Ocean Drive".
+Jones features on the single "I Got U"; the song peaked at number one on the UK Singles Chart in March 2014, leading to his breakthrough as a musical artist.